Table of Contents

 If you get this error, close the virtual machine before adding the CMD codes.

-This error is majorly seen because of two issues-
+This error is mainly seen because of two issues-

 The critical error happens due to the guest operating system.
 It is trying to switch to the PAE mode, which is currently disabled by default in VirtualBox.
 PAE support can be enabled using the VM settings (System/Processor)”.